-Table 2.
+Table2.
 Indicators in the questionnaire

-Table2.
+Table 2.
 Indicators in the questionnaire Secret Observed Indicators in the questionnaire Number Spiritual competence Spiritual attitude Work for God; Enjoy and get energy from work; Serve others; Patience at work; Being responsible for oneself; Responsibility to others; Factor work for improvement; good intentions; Rely on work and decisions and open-mindedness towards colleagues.
-Spirituality in the work process Honesty in the quality of work; Creating an atmosphere of empathy and participation in work; Solve problems with a spiritual approach; Aligning work with moral values; Trust in resources; Fairness and justice in dealing with responsibilities and interests; Coloring ethics in space and approaches and motivating others with different techniques.
-19 Communication competence Interpersonal communication at sub-level levels Constructive approach; Expressive skills; Acceptance of cash; Follow up on requests; Assignment of responsibilities; Identify conflict and resolve it; Orienting conflicts to interactions and subscriptions; Support; Social comfort; Appreciate or reprimand as much; Having a calming spirit; Having a sense of humor; Confidence in work; Empathy in adversity; Interest in interacting with others; Spend time and energy making connections; Value the concerns of others; Respect for individuals and appreciation among group members. t and tions; ring a pathy nergy Interpersonal communication at higher levels Self-openness; Observance of hierarchy with authority; Recognize superior tastes and apply them in ideas and implementation; Ability to express and negotiate in meetings; Initiate communication easily and maintain it and use it to facilitate transactions.
-Personality merit - C Extraversion Kindness; Desire to be accepted; Interest in respecting and being respected; Desire to have information; Flexibility; Adaptability; Expressing feelings and emotions with others; Tendency to create networked and multiple connections. - 15 Coaching and self- improvement Positive self-concept; Intelligence in recognizing one's own feelings and those of others; Look at fractures as an experience; Having a strong personality in challenges; Risk-taking; Self-healing; Self-energizing and effective.
-Competence to work in a masculine environment Professional and interpersonal solidarity rpersonal components of the organization to gain respect; Have a postgraduat Show communication range Formality of cover and dialect; Careful use of words and phrases; Lack of involvement and curiosity in the family affairs of male colleagues; Lack of guidance and guidance to enter into the personal issues of male colleagues; Reasonable respect and humility; Basic knowledge of the personal characteristics of male colleagues in order to adopt appropriate treatment with them; Cyberspace protection; Protecting - privacy in cyberspace communications such as real space and not placing personal issues in cyberspace.
+Spirituality in the work process Honesty in the quality of work; Creating an atmosphere of emparallity in the and participation in work; Solve problems with a spiritual approarable in the Aligning work with moral values.
+Trust in resources: Fairness Communication competence Interpersonal communication at sub-level levels Constructive approach; Expressive skills; Acceptance of cash; Follow up on requests; Assignment of responsibilities; Identify conflict and resolve it; Orienting conflicts to interactions and subscriptions; Support; Social comfort; Appreciate or reprimand as much; Having a calming spirit; Having a sense of humor; Confidence in work; Empathy in adversity; Interest in interacting with others; Spend time and energy making connections; Value the concerns of others; Respect for individuals and appreciation among group members.
+25 Interpersonal communication at higher levels Self-openness; Observance of hierarchy with authority; Recognize superior tastes and apply them in ideas and implementation; Ability to express and negotiate in meetings; Initiate communication easily and maintain it and use it to facilitate transactions. • Personality merit Extraversion Kindness; Desire to be accepted; Interest in respecting and being respected; Desire to have information; Flexibility; Adaptability; Expressing feelings and emotions with others; Tendency to create networked and multiple connections.
+15 Coa Coaching and self- improvement Positive self-concept; Intelligence in recognizing one's own feelings and those of others; Look at fractures as an experience; Having a strong personality in challenges; Risk-taking; Self-healing; Self-energizing and effective.
+Competence to work in a masculine - environment Professional and interpersonal solidarity , Show communication range Formality of cover and dialect; Careful use of words and phrases; Lack of involvement and curiosity in the family affairs of male colleagues; Lack of guidance and guidance to enter into the personal issues of male colleagues; Reasonable respect and humility; Basic knowledge of the personal characteristics of male colleagues in order to adopt appropriate treatment with them; Cyberspace protection; Protecting privacy in cyberspace communications such as real space and not placing personal issues in cyberspace.